 - Why you receive erroneous or incomplete marketing data and how to fix it

 Why you can’t ignore marketing analytics data quality if you want to maximize ROI

 As online advertising budgets continue to rise, so does the cost of customer acquisition.

 Most marketers try to adapt by optimizing ad campaigns, landing pages, and creatives.
 But few understand that an advertising campaign can have a low ROI or ROAS not because it is bad but because of poor data quality.
 To properly optimize your ad campaign, you need to make sure you can trust the data you’re basing your decisions on.

-According to Forrester research, one of the main reasons for rising ad spending is poor data quality.
+According to Forrester research, one of the main reasons for rising ad spending is poor data quality for marketing analytics.
 Here are some of the implications in numbers: